Vote for your Champions League Goal of the Tournament

 Article summary

-The UEFA Champions League Goal of the Tournament poll has passed 75,000 votes in a matter of hours – watch them all and vote for your favourite now!
+The UEFA Champions League Goal of the Tournament poll has passed 250,000 votes – watch them all and vote for your favourite now!

 Article top media content